NeKoRoSYS/NeKoRoPIE/README.md

 ## Don't like Python?

-We have a [branch](https://github.com/NeKoRoSYS/NeKoRoPIE/tree/go) that uses Go instead of Python for native concurrency and is pretty much faster than Python.
+The Python server is as fast and thread-safe as it can be.
+It's exactly what you need for a web project, most of the time.
+Though, if you think your project is too heavy and needs to process features fast, we have a [branch](https://github.com/NeKoRoSYS/NeKoRoPIE/tree/go) that uses Go instead of Python for native concurrency and is pretty much faster than Python.